Index

 - The cost to society across England and Wales was estimated to be £21 billion in 2013/14 which covered external costs (treatment, crime, labour market, etc), and another estimate for 2006/07 was £55 billion which also included private costs to the individual such spending on alcohol, lawyer’s fees, human value costs from pain and grief associated with illness, disability and death.
 More recent estimates of the cost of alcohol on society are not available.

-- For 2021/22, Hull has 770 premises licenced to sell alcohol which equates to 10.8 premises per square kilometre which is much higher than any other local authority in the region due to Hull being a city with tight geographical boundaries.
-The range across upper-tier local authorities in England ranges from 0.3 to 91.9 premises licenced to sell alcohol per square kilometre (Blackpool has the highest density outside London at 34.0 premises per square kilometre) so the density in Hull is not among the highest in the country (ranked 26th highest out of the 132 upper-tier local authorities with data).
+- For 2023/24, Hull has 775 premises licenced to sell alcohol which equates to 10.8 premises per square kilometre which is much higher than any other local authority in the region due to Hull being a city with tight geographical boundaries.
+The range across upper-tier local authorities in England ranges from 0.3 to 299 premises licenced to sell alcohol per square kilometre (Blackpool has the highest density outside London at 33.8 premises per square kilometre).
+Hull ranks at 42 highest out of the 266 lower-tier local authorities with data and 19th highest excluding the 30 local authorities with data that are in London.
 Furthermore, Hull has a high density of pubs, bars and nightclubs particularly around the city centre with all residents living within an eight minute drive of the nearest pub, bar or nightclub (almost all are within a three or four minute drive away).

-- In Hull, whilst more young people and adults are never drinking alcohol, and the majority of those who are drinking are drinking less alcohol, there are harmful levels of alcohol consumption across Hull resulting in high levels of health-related harm and hospital admissions.
+- In Hull, whilst more young people and adults are never drinking alcohol, and the majority of those who are drinking are drinking less alcohol.
+However, there are higher levels of harmful alcohol consumption across Hull resulting in high levels of health-related harm and hospital admissions.

 - From the local Health and Wellbeing Survey 2019, 22% never drank alcohol and 34% usually drank alcohol at least once a week.
 Overall, 32% displayed harmful drinking behaviour by drinking more than 14 units in a week, usually binge drinking weekly and/or having a high Fast Alcohol Screening Test score.